loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

 Credit to these two blogs ([one](https://major.io/p/cloudfront-migration/), [two](https://robinvenables.com/posts/moving-away-from-aws-access-keys/)) for working examples.
 The docs for AWS and GitHub are also linked [here](https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/) and [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services), respectively.

+## Architecture

+In the end, this is what I ended up with.

+{{< img src="20211012_001.png" alt="architecture" >}}

 # Things gained/lost

 What did I gain and lose by switching from a VPS to CloudFront and S3?

 ## Gained

 First is speed.
-Hosting on a single VPS with a local disk is fast (if you happen to be physically close to the VPS).
-But CloudFront puts me on every continent (if I want to pay for it).
+Hosting on a single VPS with a local disk is fast (if you happen to be physically close to the VPS), but CloudFront puts me on every continent (if I want to pay for it).

 Second is capacity.
 Not that my site is popular, but CloudFront has almost infinite capacity for traffic.
 Once CloudFront caches an object from S3 and distributes the object across its network, it's almost immune to any sort of traffic spike or DDoS.